 Forwarding a newsletter to Earmail means trusting us with the content of that email.
-Here's exactly what that trust covers and where it doesn't.
+Here's exactly what that trust covers.

 How we protect your account